tarunisrani/MagikUI/README.md

 #### TreeLayout
-TreeLayout is developed for scenarios where ui elements are required to be arranged tree fashion or in hirarchy.
+TreeLayout is developed for scenarios where ui elements are required to be arranged tree fashion or in hierarchy.

 ##### How to use: